Districtwide School Safety Plan

 • Determining the level of threat with principal and Superintendent/designee.

-• Monitoring the situation, adjusting the district’s response as appropriate to include possible implementation of the safety team.
+• Monitoring the situation, adjusting the district’s response as appropriate to include possible implementation of the both the District and Building safety teams.

 • If the situation warrants, isolating the immediate area and evacuating if appropriate.